thrackle-io/rules-engine/docs/userGuides/rules/CUSTOMIZATIONS.md

          ````

 ### NFT Functionality
-Protocol supported NFT's implement OpenZeppelin ERC721Burnable, ERC721URIStorage, and ERC721Enumerable.
+Protocol supported NFT's implement OpenZeppelin AccessControl, ERC721, ReetrancyGuard, and ERC721Enumerable.
 These interfaces may be utilized in application NFT's.

-Additional logic may be added to the constructor, but it MUST still invoke the ProtocolERC721 constructor
+Additional logic may be added to the constructor, but it MUST still invoke the ApplicationERC721 constructor

 ### Deploying Custom Application and Token Rules